3D Realms: Corporate restructuring, legal disputes (2009–2014)

-On September 3, 2010, Take-Two Interactive announced that development of Duke Nukem Forever had been shifted over to Gearbox Software, effectively ending 3D Realms' association with the game after 12 years of stunted development.
-3D Realms remained a co-developer on Duke Nukem Forever, due to their involvement in developing most of the game.
-However, the rights and intellectual property were sold to Gearbox, who became the owners of the Duke Nukem franchise.
-3D Realms retained certain rights to the Duke Nukem back catalogue, but transferred all rights to Gearbox Software in 2015.
+On September 3, 2010, Take-Two Interactive announced that development of Duke Nukem Forever had been shifted over to Gearbox Software, effectively ending 3D Realms' association with the game after 12 years of development.
+3D Realms remained credited as a co-developer on Duke Nukem Forever, due to their involvement in developing most of the game.
+The rights and intellectual property were sold to Gearbox, however, who became the owners of the Duke Nukem franchise.

 An external developer, Interceptor Entertainment, started work on a fan-project remake of Duke Nukem 3D in 2010.
 They received a limited authorization from Gearbox to proceed with the game, which was named Duke Nukem 3D: Reloaded.
 However, after Duke Nukem Forever's release and negative reception in 2011, Duke Nukem 3D: Reloaded was put on hold indefinitely.

-In an interview conducted with Scott Miller in April 2011, Miller specified that 3D Realms was involved with several projects citing, "Yes, we have several projects underway, all fairly small—not any big console games.
-Once [Duke Nukem Forever] comes out we'll be definitely looking to invest into other projects, and maybe other up-n-coming [sic] teams who are blazing new trails on smaller platforms, like smart phones and XBLA.
-We have a long history of investing in young, unproven teams, going way back to Id Software, and including other notables like Parallax Software (we were the first studio to invest in Descent), and Remedy Entertainment (Death Rally and Max Payne).
-So, we like that model and will keep doing it in the future.
-We seem to have a good eye for unproven talent waiting for some experienced guidance and hard-to-find funding."
+In an interview conducted with Scott Miller in April 2011, Miller specified that 3D Realms was involved with several projects: "we have several projects underway, all fairly small—not any big console games.
+Once [Duke Nukem Forever] comes out we'll be definitely looking to invest into other projects, and maybe other up-n-coming [sic] teams who are blazing new trails on smaller platforms, like smart phones and XBLA."
+3D Realms did not publish any released titles over the next few years, however.

 In June 2013, 3D Realms sued Gearbox for unpaid royalties as well as unpaid money for selling the Duke Nukem intellectual property.
 The lawsuit was dropped in September 2013 with 3D Realms apologizing with an announcement that they had resolved any differences they had with Gearbox.

-3D Realms has since sold the rights of some of its older titles, leading to several remakes.
-One of them, Rise of the Triad, was developed by Interceptor Entertainment and published in 2013 by Apogee Software, LLC.
-Another remake, Shadow Warrior, was developed by Flying Wild Hog and published by Devolver Digital in 2013.

-In February 2014, Gearbox sued 3D Realms, Interceptor Entertainment and Apogee Software for developing a new game called Duke Nukem: Mass Destruction.
+In February 2014, Gearbox sued 3D Realms, Interceptor Entertainment and Apogee Software, LLC for developing a new game called Duke Nukem: Mass Destruction.
 Gearbox stated that it was still the rights holder of the Duke Nukem franchise, and permission had not been granted by them to develop the game.
 3D Realms soon after released a statement admitting its wrongdoing.
 The lawsuit was settled in August 2015, with Gearbox stressing that it was still the lawful owner of the Duke Nukem intellectual property.